ivlab/Template-UnityPackage/README_DOCUMENTATION.md

 ## DocFx Markdown Basics

 Markdown is an easy-to-remember syntax ([link to a github markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) that gets converted into great looking html.
 Markdown supports bullet lists, links, images, code snippets, and more.
-All of github-flavor markdown is supported, and DocFx-flavor markdown even includes a few additions, [like support for embedded youtube videos](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#video).
+All of github-flavor markdown is supported, and DocFx-flavor markdown even includes a few fancy additions, [like support for embedded youtube videos](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#video).

 Any images or other non-textual resources you wish to use on the page should be added to the [DocumentationSrc~/resources](DocumentationSrc~/resources) folder.
 Then, reference them in your markdown using a relative path from the location of your markdown file to the resources folder.

-You can also add to other portions of the documentation.
+You can link from one page of the documentation to another if you like.
 To link to a manual page, add a markdown link with a relative path to the relevant .md file.
 To link to a page in the API documentation, use [DocFx's Cross-Reference feature](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#using-cross-reference).
 In brief, the shorthand from to link to the documentation for a class is to write the "at" symbol followed by the namespace (if any) and the classname (e.g., \@IVLab.MinVR3.VREvent).

 ## Creating Each Section of the Website